Web4application/beainwallet-bot/README.md

 make setup
 ```

-Checks all required files are present and creates `.env` from `.env.example`.
+Checks all required files are present and creates `.env` from `.env.local`.

 ### 3. Start